Finding Probabilities Use the probability distribution you made i... | Channels for Pearson+

 Random Selection

-Random selection refers to the process of choosing individuals or items from a larger population in such a way that each member has an equal chance of being selected.
-This concept is crucial in statistics as it helps ensure that the sample is representative of the population, allowing for valid inferences to be made.
-In the context of the question, it implies that the households are chosen without bias, which is important for accurate probability calculations.
+Random selection refers to the process of choosing individuals or items from a population in such a way that each member has an equal chance of being selected.
+This concept is crucial in statistics as it helps ensure that the sample is representative of the population, allowing for valid inferences.
+In the context of the question, it implies that the households are chosen without bias, which is important for accurately determining the probability of having one to three HD televisions.

 Recommended video: